Types of incorrect or fraudulent entry cases

 Indemnity arrangementBack to top

-Everyone on the register must have appropriate cover under an indemnity arrangement or have an arrangement in place when they practise as a nurse or midwife.
+Everyone on the register must have appropriate cover under an indemnity arrangement or have an arrangement in place when they practise as a nurse, midwife or nursing associate.
 To meet this requirement, when someone applies to join or come back onto the register, or renew their registration, they must sign a self-declaration confirming that they have appropriate indemnity insurance.
 This can include insurance their employer holds on their behalf.

 If we find that the declaration was wrong because the applicant didn’t have cover in place when they applied or when they started practising, the entry is incorrect.
 If the declaration was deliberately misleading, the entry is fraudulent.

 When we decide whether or not to carry out a full investigation in this kind of case, we look at the particular circumstances in which the declaration was made.
-If the nurse or midwife made reasonable enquiries and had no reason to doubt that their employer had appropriate cover in place when they applied, we may decide not to carry out a full investigation.
+If the nurse, midwife or nursing associate made reasonable enquiries and had no reason to doubt that their employer had appropriate cover in place when they applied, we may decide not to carry out a full investigation.

-People will only be registered as nurses or midwives if they prove to us that they are capable of safe and effective practice.
-This includes showing that they meet the good health and good character requirements.
+People will only be registered as nurses, midwives or nursing associates if they prove to us that they’re capable of safe and effective practice.
+This includes showing that they meet our health and character requirements.

-When deciding if the entry is fraudulent or incorrect, decision makers aren’t looking at whether new information about the nurse or midwife’s health or character shows they would have been capable of safe and effective practice when they entered the register.
-That is a registration decision for the Registrar and is not relevant to the question of whether the entry in the register was fraudulent or incorrect.
+When deciding if the entry is fraudulent or incorrect, decision makers aren’t looking at whether new information about the nurse, midwife or nursing associate’s health or character shows they would’ve been capable of safe and effective practice when they entered the register.
+That is a registration decision for the Registrar (or one of our Assistant Registrars who also make decisions on behalf of the Registrar) and isn’t relevant to whether the entry in the register was fraudulent or incorrect.

-In our process, decision makers are only assessing whether we were given wrong or misleading information about the health or character of that person when deciding whether they were capable of safe and effective practice.
+In our process, decision makers are only assessing if we were given wrong information about the health or character of that person when deciding whether they were capable of safe and effective practice, or whether any wrong information was provided with the deliberate intention to mislead the NMC.

 Non-payment of feeBack to top

-It is the professional responsibility of every nurse and midwife to ensure that they have paid the registration or renewal fee.
-If someone enters the register or stays on the register without paying the right fee, they were incorrectly entered onto the register.
-If the payment of the fee was done by a deliberate fraud, then the entry is fraudulent.
+It's the professional responsibility of every nurse, midwife and nursing associate to ensure that they have paid the registration or renewal fee.
+If someone enters the register or stays on the register without paying the right fee, they would be incorrectly entered onto the register.
+If someone has deliberately misled the NMC about the payment of the fee, then the entry is fraudulent.

 Registered practice hoursBack to top

-During revalidation, nurses and midwives must declare that they have done the required number of hours of registered practice.
+During revalidation, nurses, midwives and nursing associates must declare that they have done the required number of hours of registered practice.

-A nurse or midwife is incorrectly entered onto the register if their declaration was wrong.
+A nurse, midwife or nursing associate is incorrectly entered onto the register if their declaration was wrong.
 If there is evidence that a wrong declaration was made with the deliberate intention to mislead us then the entry is fraudulent.

 Continuing professional developmentBack to top

-When renewing their registration a nurse or midwife must self-declare that they have done the required number of hours of continuing professional development (CPD).
+When renewing their registration a nurse, midwife or nursing associate must self-declare that they have done the required number of hours of continuing professional development (CPD).

-A nurse or midwife is incorrectly entered onto the register if there is evidence that the CPD declaration was wrong.
+A nurse, midwife or nursing associate is incorrectly entered onto the register if there is evidence that the CPD declaration was wrong.
 If there is evidence that a wrong declaration was made with the deliberate intention to mislead us, the entry is fraudulent.

 Identity fraudBack to top